 DC acquired the Charlton Comics catalog in 1983.
 Ted Kord began to appear in several versions of the Justice League and in the Crisis of Infinite Earths.
 His role as an inventor was actually extremely well suited for the Justice League of the time, but he also started to be played for laughs along with fellow Justice League member Booster Gold during Keith Giffen & J. M. DeMatteis's infamously hilarious run on the book.
 While it made for some great comics, Ted was basically defined from then on by the jokes being told during that series run.

 In 2006, during the build up to the Infinite Crisis crossover, Ted starred in a fantastic story that detailed his final adventure, laying all his personal flaws and shortcomings bare but also establishing him as one of the great heroes of his era, setting the groundwork for the next Blue Beetle, Jaime Reyes.

 Our Ted Kord Story

-We like the comedy of the Giffen/DeMatteis Justice League as much as anyone, but Ted has always been a better character than just the punchline to that series of jokes.
-He's a consumate hero and force for good, always bringing a positivity and excitement to his stories that they sometimes desperately need.
+We like the comedy of the Giffen/DeMatteis Justice League as much as anyone, but Ted has always been a better character than just the punchline to the jokes of that series.
+He's a consummate hero and force for good, always bringing a positivity and excitement to his stories that they sometimes desperately need.
 To that end, We wanted to focus on his life as an inventor and his eagerness to give of himself.

 We've made Ted one of the longest-serving members of the Justice League.
 In a lot of ways, he's perhaps the heart of the team as much as Martian Manhunter; he believes in the team and everything it stands for.
 We even made him the person responsible for the idea of what the League becomes.
 Even if this happens after his death, it actually really works as a way to honor him and see to it that he's always remembered by the team he helped define.